Madu-f0r0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that sets the permissions to a file
 Script 9 sets the mode of the file hello
 Script 10 mirrors permissions
+Script 11 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users